awsdocs/amazon-rds-user-guide/doc_source/MonitoringOverview.md

 1. Sign in to the AWS Management Console and open the Amazon RDS console at [https://console\.aws\.amazon\.com/rds/](https://console.aws.amazon.com/rds/)\.

-1. In the navigation pane, choose **Instances**\.
+1. In the navigation pane, choose **Databases**\.

+1. Choose the name of the DB instance you need information about to show its details\.

+1. Choose the **Monitoring** tab\.

-1. Select the check box to the left of the DB you need information about\.
-For **Show Monitoring**, choose the option for how you want to view your metrics from these:
+1. For **Monitoring**, choose the option for how you want to view your metrics from these:
    + **CloudWatch** – Shows a summary of DB instance metrics available from Amazon CloudWatch\.
 Each metric includes a graph showing the metric monitored over a specific time span\.
    + **Enhanced monitoring** – Shows a summary of OS metrics available for a DB instance with Enhanced Monitoring enabled\.
 Each metric includes a graph showing the metric monitored over a specific time span\.
    + **OS Process list** – Shows details for each process running in the selected instance\.
 ![\[RDS metrics viewing options\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/metrics0.png) **Tip**
-You can select the time range of the metrics represented by the graphs with the time range drop\-down list\.
+You can choose the time range of the metrics represented by the graphs with the time range list\.
 You can choose any graph to bring up a more detailed view\.
 You can also apply metric\-specific filters to the data\.

 #### Viewing DB Instance Metrics with the CLI or API<a name="USER_Monitoring.DB"></a>